Contacts

 • a copy of the national passport;

-• 2 photos of the established patern;
+• 2 photos of the established pattern;

-• birth certificate (copy + original);
+• birth certificate (a copy + an original);

 • copy and original passport of the parent accompanying the student at the embassy;